BluecodeA/100-days-of-code/log.md

 ### Day 3: January 04, 2017

-**Today's Progress**: Write HTML/CSS and JavaScript for my Twitch app **Thoughts** As an added functionality, I wished to add an option to view the 'Top Games' on Twitch in my app.
+**Today's Progress**: Write HTML/CSS and JavaScript for my Twitch app

+**Thoughts**: As an added functionality, I wished to add an option to view the 'Top Games' on Twitch in my app.
 I worked on the HTML/CSS for that.
 I had written some jQuery AJAX calls already, today I touched up some of them.
 Apart from this I went through some video tutorials for git.

+**Link(s) to work** [Twitch Watch App](http://codepen.io/BluecodeA/pen/BQGYBz)

+### Day 3: January 05, 2017

+**Today's Progress**: Write HTML/CSS and JavaScript for my Twitch app

+**Thoughts**: Today I set out to complete the 'Top Games' section of my Twitch Watch app, and I did just that.
+Yesterday I had sorted out the HTML/CSS behind it.
+Today I used jQuery and JavaScript to update it in real time using the Twitch API.
+Felt good to set a target and achieve it.

 **Link(s) to work** [Twitch Watch App](http://codepen.io/BluecodeA/pen/BQGYBz)